SRGSSR/srgmediaplayer-apple/Documentation/Getting-started.md

 You can also use the `controller` property to register for playback notifications.

-The `SRGMediaPlayerViewController` class natively supports all kind of audio and video streams (VOD, live and DVR streams), picture in picture for compatible devices, as well as segments.
+The `SRGMediaPlayerViewController` class natively supports all kind of audio and video streams (VOD, live and DVR streams), picture in picture for compatible devices.
+Segments are currently supported (notifications will be received for them) but not displayed.
+If you need to display segments, implement a custom player.

 ## Designing custom players